Home > Basics > 14 Invaluable Digital Tools for Students in 2024

 Image credit: Forest

-The Forest app may be worth a try if you have a hard time putting your phone down to be productive.
+The Forest app may be worth a try if you have a hard time putting your phone down.
 The app motivates you to stay off your phone by growing virtual trees the longer you focus.

 The Forest app partners with Trees for the Future to plant real trees, too.
 To hold yourself more accountable for your screen time, you can turn on “Deep Focus Mode,” so that if you leave the app your tree will start to wither.
 You’re able to track your focus periods throughout the day, week, month, and year.
 It’s satisfying to watch your virtual garden grow and help plant real trees with time.